HELIX Docs

 HELIX ships a Model Context Protocol server so AI coding agents can discover, validate, and publish worlds as first-class tools.

-HELIX expects most worlds to be built by AI agents.
-The MCP server (@helix/mcp) gives an agent a structured, typed interface to the platform — discovery, validation, and publishing as callable tools — instead of scraping a CLI's stdout.
+The MCP server (@hypersoniclabs/helix-mcp) gives an agent a structured, typed interface to the platform — discovery, validation, and publishing as callable tools — instead of scraping a CLI's stdout.
+It bundles the CLI as a library, so a tool call and a terminal command run the same code.

 Agent-native by design